Updated May 2026

 HATS.

-• To make the hats, cut rectangles and play about with them until you achieve a suitable style.
+- To make the hats, cut rectangles and play around with them until you achieve a suitable style.

 PINS AND SELLOTAPE.